debiki/talkyard/README.md

      | |
      | ...Third party modules
      |
-     +-public/         <-- Some images and libs, plus JS and CSS that Gulp
-     |                     has bundled and minified from the client/ dir above.
-     |
      +-to-talkyard/    <-- For converting e.g. phpBB or Disqus export files
      |                     to Talkyard's JSON format, so they can be imported
      |                     into Talkyard.
 This is a stand-alone Node.js app.